adi-sd/udemy-angular-course/README.md

 ```

 -   Working with component templates
-    1. either template pr templateUrl needs to be presnt in component decorator
+    1. either template pr templateUrl needs to be present in component decorator
     2. called inline or external templates
 -   Working with component styles
     1. inline styles - styles : in component decorator
-    2. external styles - stayleUrls : file names of the css files
+    2. external styles - styleUrls : file names of the css files
     3. inline styles > external styles
 -   Fully understanding the component selector
-    1. attribute style - slector : "\[name\]"
+    1. attribute style - selector : "\[name\]"
-    2. class selctor - selector : ".name"
+    2. class selector - selector : ".name"
-    3. cannot use id selector and psuedo-selectors (like :hover etc.)
+    3. cannot use id selector and pseudo-selectors (like :hover etc.)
 -   Practicing Components Exercise

 ### Data Binding

--   What is databinding?
+-   What is data-binding?
     1. communication between typescript code and html templates and other way around
 -   String Interpolation : {{}}
 -   Property Binding : []